tommyqpeng/decision-tree/README.md

 # decision-tree
-My implementation of the classic decision tree based on information gain.
+My Java implementation of the classic decision tree based on information gain.